zspadar/lagopus-spring-exam/README.md

 ```
 - You should send an HTTP request to this endpoint "https://springexamserver.herokuapp.com/projects/className" and make it as the response of the POST endpoint
 - Instead of `"className"` goes the name of your class
+- If you got to this point you probably noticed that the project names are encrypted
+- Use Base64 to decode the names http://www.rgagnon.com/javadetails/java-0598.html

 ### Endpoint TESTing
 - Create 2 endpoint tests all together or per endpoint.